-Initiatives like the Mayor’s Reading Challenge, Mayor’s 10,000 Trees Campaign and Tucson Moves a Million Miles provide more examples of how Mayor Rothschild works to engage the community in creating a healthier Tucson.
+Mayor Rothschild’s many initiatives provide examples of how he works to engage the community in creating a better Tucson.

 Mayor Rothschild is a native Tucsonan.
 His grandmother moved to Tucson in 1942 and opened a used furniture store, Valley Fair, on South 6th Avenue.

 He is a graduate of Canyon del Oro High School, Kenyon College and the University of New Mexico Law School.
 After serving as a law clerk for District Court Judge Alfredo C. Marquez, he went on to a 30-year career practicing law with the firm of Mesch, Clark and Rothschild.
 He served as managing partner for the firm and concentrated his practice in the areas of business law and estate planning.